whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2024-fall/11-3d-modeling-problems/11-04-3d-print-slip-cast-mold-shell-assignment.md

 ## Process

 1. Fix any remaining [undercuts](../10-3d-printed-molds/10-03-remove-undercuts-blender.md) in your model if needed.
-2. Add any needed parting lines.
+2. Create a mesh to be the form of your mold.
+This can be a cube but can also be a more contoured shape related to your model.
+3. Add parting lines to separate mold into multiple parts.
+You can [add parting lines in Blender](../10-3d-printed-molds//10-04-add-mold-parting-lines-blender.md)
-3. [Solidify the parting lines](./11-03-fix-non-manifold-edges-on-solidify-modifier-examples.md) in preparation for separating the mold block.
+4. [Solidify the parting lines](./11-03-fix-non-manifold-edges-on-solidify-modifier-examples.md) in preparation for separating the mold block.
    - Make sure solidified parting line is completely manifold and all normals are facing outside.
    - Double check that the parting lines are not creating new undercuts that might prevent the mold pieces from separating.
-4. Subtract the head from the mold block with a difference Boolean.
+5. First subtract the head from the mold block with a difference Boolean.
+   - Use the `Boolean Modifier` in Blender.
-5. Subtract the parting line from the mold block with a difference Boolean.
+6. After subtracting the head from the block, then subtract the parting line from the mold block with a difference Boolean.
-6. Separate the Mold Parts.
+7. Separate the Mold Parts.
-7. [Shell out the mold parts](https://youtu.be/jZhWRZBb05c?&t=991) and solidify the sides to the outside of the shells.
+8. [Hollow out the mold](https://youtu.be/jZhWRZBb05c?&t=991) to make a negative space for the plaster to fill.
+Thickness of the walls should be ~1.6 mm - 2.0mm or a multiple of the diameter of the 3D Printer nozzle, often 0.4mm.
+9. Save your 3D modeling file from Blender.
+10. Export each part of the mold.
+Label the parts.
-8. 3D Print at least 1 mold shell.
+11. 3D Print at least 1 mold shell.
 Print all shells if time allows.

 ## Assignment Resources